What does “densetsu” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “densetsu” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - densetsu – 伝説 (でんせつ) : a noun meaning ‘legend’ in Japanese.
-Depending on the situation and context, this can also mean ‘folklore’ or ‘tradition’.
+Depending on the context and situation, this can also mean ‘folklore’ or ‘tradition’.
 This can also work as plural.
 These two kanji characters literally mean ‘telling and preaching’.
-This literal interpretation is not completely in line with the meanings, but still very close.
-Something to be told and preached to the next generation can be considered as a legend in the Japanese language.
+This literal interpretation is not completely in line with the actual meanings, but still understandable.
+Legends are often something to be told and preached to the next generation.

 Hope my explanations are understandable and helpful for Japanese learners.